Phone: (303) 492-8571

 DAVID BOONIN (PhD, Pittsburgh, 1992) taught at Georgetown University (1992-94) and Tulane University (1994-98) before taking up his current position at CU in 1998.
 He also held a visiting position for a semester as an Erskine Fellow at the University of Canterbury in Christchurch, New Zealand, in 2006.

 Professor Boonin’s interests lie in the areas of applied ethics, ethical theory, and the history of ethics.
-He is the author of Thomas Hobbes and the Science of Moral Virtue (Cambridge University Press 1994), A Defense of Abortion (Cambridge University Press, 2003), The Problem of Punishment (Cambridge University Press, 2008) and Should Race Matter?
-(Cambridge University Press, 2011), as well as a number of articles on such subjects as animal rights, euthanasia, same-sex marriage, and our moral obligations to future generations.
+He is the author of Thomas Hobbes and the Science of Moral Virtue (Cambridge University Press 1994), A Defense of Abortion (Cambridge University Press, 2003), The Problem of Punishment (Cambridge University Press, 2008) Should Race Matter?
+(Cambridge University Press, 2011), and The Non-Identity Problem and the Ethics of Future People (Oxford University Press, forthcoming 2014) as well as a number of articles on such subjects as animal rights, euthanasia, same-sex marriage, and our moral obligations to future generations.
 He is also the co-author and co-editor, with Graham Oddie, of the popular textbook What’s Wrong?: Applied Ethicists and Their Critics (Oxford University Press, 2004).

-Professor Boonin is currently writing a book on the non-identity problem.
+Professor Boonin is currently writing a book on posthumous harm.

 For more information, see Professor Boonin's personal website and CV.